HL7/cqf-recommendations/pages/documentation-approach-01-main-page.md

 <summary>

-Figure 16.
+FIG. 16.
 The Care Plan consists of the patient-specific recommendations as Proposals, [Requests](https://www.hl7.org/fhir/request.html) that correspond (or are related) to the Proposals, and the corresponding or related [Events](https://www.hl7.org/fhir/event.html).
 NOTE: Requests and Events are also referenced by the Case as CPGCaseFeatures.

 </summary>